Don’t have acceptable evidence of ownership for your motor vehicle, boat, motor home, mobile home, motorcycle or other titled property in Arizona?

 Next, bring all of the required documents to the Arizona Motor Vehicle Division.

 If all is in order, the required bond amount will be set.
-The bond amount must be 1.5 times the that of the current value of the vehicle as established by the local DMV or a nationally accepted appraisal guide.
+The bond amount must be 1.5 times that of the current value of the vehicle as established by the local DMV or a nationally accepted appraisal guide.

 Finally, contact a reputable agency, such as A1 Surety Bonds, to request your certificate of title surety bond.
 The bond application is very simple and straightforward, and you will just need the following information to complete it: